-As of December 31, 2021, we had 889 employees.
-We have expanded our presence abroad during 2021 by hiring additional engineers in India.
+As of December 31, 2022, we had 806 employees.
+We continued expanding our presence abroad during 2022 by hiring additional engineers and support representatives in India.

 We offer competitive compensation and benefits packages and strive to promote the well-being of our employees and their families by offering generous parental and other leave policies as well as flexible paid time-off policies to accommodate individual circumstances.
-We demonstrate our commitment to the professional development of all Weavers by offering department-specific trainings, managers development courses/tracks, executive coaching and external professional development offerings,
+We demonstrate our commitment to the professional development of all Weavers by offering department-specific trainings, manager development courses/tracks, executive coaching and external professional development offerings.

-We also recognize that fostering a diverse and inclusive workforce makes us stronger as a company and is a key element of employee recruitment, engagement and retention strategy.
+We also recognize that fostering a diverse and inclusive workforce makes us stronger as a company and is a key element of our employee recruitment, engagement and retention strategy.
 Our goal is to ensure equitable people processes with hiring, compensation, performance management, promotions and personal development.
-We reinforce these values by promoting an inclusive culture through trainings/speaker series, sponsoring people resource groups, amplifying voices of underrepresented individuals, and community involvement.
+We reinforce these values by promoting an inclusive culture through trainings/ speaker series, sponsoring people resource groups, amplifying voices of underrepresented individuals, and community involvement.

-Our culture is underpinned by the Weave Way, which consists of five key values that define our company, approach to people and ultimately guides all of our actions.
+Our culture is underpinned by the Weave Way, which consists of five key values that define our company, approach to people and ultimately guide all of our actions.
 Our employees are united by our mission and driven by our values: